glubsy/livestream_saver/README.md

 ## E-mails

+Whenever a crash, or an error occurs, the program should send you a notification at the configured e-mail address via the configured smtp server.

-The e-mail options can be overriden via environment variables for improved security practices. simply use the same key names (case insensitive).
+The e-mail options can only be specified via environment variables, as shown in the `.env_example` file.

 Example: ```export SMTP_SERVER="my.smtp.server"; export SMTP_LOGIN="john"; export SMTP_PASSWORD="hunter2"```

 Login and password are not mandatory.
 That depends on your smtp server configuration.

-Whenever a crash, or an error occurs, the program should send you a notification at the configured e-mail address via the configured smtp server.

 ## Testing notifications